idem-lab/traveltime/paper/paper.html.md

-We present the resulting calculated travel times in @fig-result
+We present the resulting calculated travel times in Figure \ref{fig:data}